-The printer is software based (touch screen) and also has minimalistic physical control buttons on a tiny touch screen.
+The printer is software based (touch screen) and also has minimalistic physical control buttons.on a tiny touch screen.
 The touch screen is very small since most controls would be handled through firmware or RIP on your computer monitor.

-- 74. Can you operate this printer from your iPad?
-Operating a printer with your iPad started about 18 months ago, and now several brands offer this feature.
-But this printer is still operated by your normal desktop computer. - 75.
+- 92. Can you operate this printer from your iPad?
+Operating a printer with your iPad started about 18 months ago, and now several brands offer this feature. - 93.
 How many operators or operator assistants does this printer require?
-One operator is enough to handle this printer.